SimonChabrier/MVC-Twig-Starter/README.md

 - implements twig as template engine
 - implements symfonyRouter
-- implements PDO in singletone design pattern
+- implements PDO in singletone design pattern (current in use)
-- implements MySqli in singletone design pattern
+- implements MySqli in singletone design pattern (for try it)

 ## Install